mhedgpeth/chef-by-example/local-cookbook-development.md

 * Log in as the administrator and grant the invitation
 * Log in as a user and access the organization.
 Set up a new connection to this chef server

+You can rebuild the above implementation with an ARM template.c

 ## Create Cookbook

 ### Workflow Description